 italki is one of the largest language learning platforms and can connect you with a qualified Danish tutor to take online lessons.
 It’s very flexible because you choose when you want to take classes and what you want to study.
 Each teacher also sets their own price so you can find one that fits your budget.
 Most tutors offer a discounted trial class so you can see if they are a good fit for you.
 You can also read our italki review to learn more about the platform.

 Preply is a platform similar to italki.
 You can choose a Danish teacher by looking at their profiles and schedule an online class with them.
 Each teacher provides their own curriculum so you can focus on exactly what you want to learn.
 You can also read past student reviews of each teacher and see how many classes they’ve taught on the platform.
-You can take a free trial lesson with most teachers or learn more about the platform in this Preply review.
+You can take a discounted trial lesson with most teachers or learn more about the platform in this Preply review.

 Superprof is another platform that’s specifically for learning languages.
 Most tutors offer online classes, but some have face-to-face classes if there’s one near you.
 Each teacher has a bio, reviews, and ratings so you can learn more about them before taking a class.
 Each tutor sets their own rate, so there’s a wide range of prices and you find an option that fits your budget.
 Almost all tutors offer the first lesson for free so you can see if you enjoy taking their class before paying anything.